sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ### Service Discovery by clients
-The application that is wanting to consume a registered service they have to use a loadbalanced web client for communication.
+The consumer application of a Eureka service will have to use a loadbalanced web client for communication.
 This loadbalanced client will enable to pick backend registered service that is chosen based on policies such as round-robin.

-The following is a sample webclient configuration for a Spring based client:
+The following is a sample webclient configuration for a Spring based app:

 ```
 @Configuration